Sofu120/Chung-Hsing-Programmin-Contest/README.md

 - **Problem Submission**: Students can easily submit their problems or concerns through a user-friendly web interface.
 - **History Search**: Students can search and view the history of previously reported problems to avoid duplicate submissions and reduce time cost.
 - **Case Tracking**: Each submitted problem is assigned a unique case number, allowing students to track the progress and status of their reported issues.
+- **Easy Modification**: The department concerns can easily searches and updates the case progress.

 ## Technologies Used